Chinese fans bowled over by U.S. professional wrestling

 "They watch us every week, they know the characters, they know the phrases and they are very ready to participate."

-Stephanie Wang, an organiser of a WWE fan club, said she got interested in American pro-wrestling while channel-surfing on her satellite television.
+Stephanie Wang, an organizer of a WWE fan club, said she got interested in American pro-wrestling while channel-surfing on her satellite television.

 "Boxing is boring but professional wrestling has a plot," she said.